-Tips to Expand Results for Your 2024 Board Meeting Agenda
+Tips to Expand Results for the New Year's Board Meeting Agenda

 The beginning of a new year and a new month is always a great time to hit the reset button.
 In the church world, the beginning of the year is often the time when leaders are rolling off of leadership boards and new leaders are rolling on.
 This is yet another great opportunity to assess and analyze.
 Fresh eyes and perspectives are now sitting at the table to ask these important questions.
 What’s working well?
 What needs improvement?
 Where are our blind spots?